bellaliu2023/The-Physics-Grid/software.md

 - [opticspy](https://github.com/Sterncat/opticspy) - A python module for optics applications
 - [poppy](https://github.com/mperrin/poppy) - Physical Optics Propagation in Python
+- [PROPER Optical Propagation Library](https://sourceforge.net/projects/proper-library/) - PROPER is a library of routines for the propagation of wavefronts through an optical system using Fourier-based methods.
+It was developed at the Jet Propulsion Laboratory for modeling stellar coronagraphs, but it can be applied to other optical systems were diffraction propagation is of concern.
+It is currently available for IDL (Interactive Data Language), Matlab and Python (3.x).
+It includes routines for generating complex apertures and obscurations and aberrations (Zernike & PSD-defined).
+It includes a model of a deformable mirror for wavefront control.
+The routines perform near and far field propagation with automatic selection of propagators.

 - [PyMca](pymca.sourceforge.net) - PyMca is a collection of Python tools to assist on common data analysis problems.
 When first released (in 2004), its main motivation was X-Ray Fluorescence (XRF) Analysis, field for which is among the most complete solutions available.

   Synchotron radiation XRF is closely associated to microscopy.
 To properly achieve its objectives, PyMca had to incorporate more than just 1D visualization and XRF spectrum modelling.
 PyMca has evolved into a set of tools to provide close-to-the-source data visualization and diagnostic capabilities.